-- auto_convert Try and will cast python objects to Object types - values A dictionary of values for the document my_metaclass alias of DocumentMetaclass class mongoengine.document.MapReduceDocument (document, collection, key, value)
+- auto_convert Try and will cast python objects to Object types - values A dictionary of values for the document alias of DocumentMetaclass class mongoengine.document.MapReduceDocument (document, collection, key, value) A document returned from a map/reduce query.

 A Dynamic Embedded Document class allowing flexible, expandable and uncontrolled schemas.
 See DynamicDocument for more information about dynamic documents.